3 min read

 Test all the switches, knobs, and electrical equipment on the boat.
-Flip the switches on the helm and cabin, being sure not to skip even the most insignificant one (all electrical systems are connected).
+All electrical systems are connected, so flip the switches on the helm and cabin.
 Now that the battery is running, switch it off and see if the automatic bilge pump float switch works.

-Properly checking the engine is paramount to de-winterizing your boat.
-Make sure the oil levels are correct first.
-If you didn't change the oil before storing the boat for the winter, now would be the time to do it.
-Don't forget about the outdrive oil, too.
+If you didn't change the oil before storing the boat for the winter, now’s the time to do it.
+Don't forget about the outdrive oil, either.
 Fill or change those as needed.

 - Power steering fluid levels